tfassbender/todo_organizer_2/README.md

-A web based text editor with custom highlighting for TODOs.
+A simple web based text editor with custom highlighting and keyboard shortcuts for TODOs.